ireneLee35/Shopping-Receipt/README.md

 # Shopping Receipt
 ### Simple shopping receipt program in Java8 using Zulu 1.8 and JUnit for testing.
 ## Objective
-Write a program to print receipt for a shopping cart including sales tax.
+Print receipt for a shopping cart including sales tax.

 Customers shop from different states of US, and sales tax is applied based on location and product category.